robusta-dev/robusta/docs/index.rst

 ================================

 Robusta is an open source platform for Kubernetes troubleshooting.
-It sits on top of your monitoring stack (Prometheus, Elasticsearch, etc) and tells you why alerts occurred and how to fix them.
+It sits on top of your monitoring stack (Prometheus, Elasticsearch, etc.) and tells you why alerts occurred and how to fix them.

 Robusta has three main parts, all open source: